RunestoneInteractive/RunestoneServer/source/MoreAboutIteration/moreiteration.rst

    :answer_b: 183 179 170
    :answer_c: 165 161 158
    :answer_d: 201 104 115
-   :correct: a
+   :correct: b
-   :feedback_a: Yes, the RGB values are 149 132 122 at row 100 and column 30.
-   :feedback_b: These are the values for the pixel at row 30, column 100.
+   :feedback_a: These are the values for the pixel at row 30, column 100.
 Get the values for row 100 and column 30 with p = img.getPixel(100,30).
+   :feedback_b: Yes, the RGB values are 183 179 170 at row 100 and column 30.
    :feedback_c: These are the values from the original example (row 45, column 55).
-Get the values for row 100 and column 30 with p = img.getPixel(100,30).
+Get the values for row 100 and column 30 with p = img.getPixel(30,100).
    :feedback_d: These are simply made-up values that may or may not appear in the image.
-Get the values for row 100 and column 30 with p = img.getPixel(100,30).
+Get the values for row 100 and column 30 with p = img.getPixel(30,100).

    In the example in ActiveCode box 10, what are the RGB values of the pixel at row 100, column 30?